 At Acceleron, we are committed to patient health, safety and well-being.
 We value the patient voice in all of our decisions, and focus our research and development on disease where we can make a difference in the lives of patients with few or no effective therapeutic options.
 As part of the drug development process, we work closely with patients to help us better understand how disease affects their everyday lives, which enables us to find creative solutions for bringing potentially life-changes treatments to patients faster.

-We are testing medicines in clinical trials to treat the chronic, sometimes debilitating anemias of the rare blood diseases MDS, beta-thalassemia and myelofibrosis, and the neuromuscular diseases facioscapulohumeral muscular dystrophy (FSHD) and Charcot-Marie-Tooth disease, and a new Phase 2 trial in pulmonary arterial hypertension is planned to begin during the first half of 2018.
+We are testing medicines in clinical trials to treat the chronic, sometimes debilitating anemias of the rare blood diseases MDS, beta-thalassemia and myelofibrosis, and the neuromuscular diseases facioscapulohumeral muscular dystrophy (FSHD) and Charcot-Marie-Tooth disease, and a recently initiated Phase 2 trial, called PULSAR, in patients with pulmonary arterial hypertension.

 You can view a full list of our clinical trials, here.

 Acceleron is dedicated to the discovery and development of innovative, life-changing medicines for patients with a wide range of serious and rare diseases.
 Our goal is to provide access to our investigational therapies at the appropriate time and in the correct manner for patients.

 Expanded access, sometimes referred to as compassionate use, refers to the use of an investigational therapy outside a clinical trial when the primary purpose is to diagnose, prevent, or treat a serious condition in a patient.
 This is different from a clinical trial, where more comprehensive safety and efficacy data are collected.
 We understand the need for expanded access programs, and we recognize the importance of having an appropriate policy.